bksaiki/bksaiki.github.io/_posts/2025-11-11-numbers-libraries.md

 ---

-Number libraries are essential tools for simulating number systems, like floating-point and fixed-point numbers, and operations on them, including rounding modes and special value handling.
+Number libraries are essential tools for simulating rounded computation with various number systems --- floating-point, fixed-point, posits, and more --- beyond those offered by standard hardware or language runtimes.
+They are used to analyze
-These libraries are used for analyzing multi-precision numerical algorithms, and verifying the correctness of numerical hardware and software.
+  numerical error in multi-precision numerical algorithms, explore different implementation trade-offs, and verify the correctness of numerical software and hardware.
+This flexibility over number systems comes at a cost: number libraries are complex, requiring expert knowledge to build and maintain and significant effort to provide useful features and ensure correctness.

-Maintainers of these libraries face significant challenges ensuring usable and correct implementations, as these libraries:
+Maintainers of these libraries face significant challenges as these libraries:

 - must support many number formats and operations,